franalgaba/shefcraft/README.md

 #### Create an account on Starknet Testnet

-To manage the deployment on Starknet testnet, you need to create and add fund on your account.
+To manage the deployment on Starknet testnet, you need to create and add funds to your account.

 Use the [Ape Starknet Account Management](https://github.com/ApeWorX/ape-starknet#account-management) to create an account on testnet and deploy the upgradeable smart contract on testnet with Ape 🧪